ConzorKingKong/cloud-storage/CONTRIBUTING.md

 wrangler preview
 ```

-You do not need to strictly follow the snippet format for boilerplates, it is recommended.
+You do not need to strictly follow the snippet format for boilerplates, but it is recommended.

 ### Snippet Format